DreadfulValerian/LMHPSCIT/FEATURELOG.md

 - Textures for borax, cloth, and reinforced cloth
 - Textures for crysta satchels
 - Textures for the backpacks
+- Skip most helmet rendering for viewing of other players' faces
+- Retextured books named 'Journal' and 'Notepad'

+# v0.2.2 05/28/23
+- Added a skip most helmet rendering for viewing of other players' faces
+- Retextured books named 'Journal' and 'Notepad'

 # v0.2.1 05/27/23
 - Depowered enchantment glint for clarity of texture